Client recipes

-Set up Stable Baseline's MCP server in any IDE or AI agent that supports the Model Context Protocol to automatically generate and maintain living documentation for your codebase.
+Set up Stable Baseline's MCP server in any IDE or AI agent that supports the Model Context Protocol.
+The same Streamable-HTTP endpoint, expressed in whichever config shape your client happens to expect.

-Have a specific IDE?
-We have dedicated setup guides for Cursor, VS Code, Windsurf, OpenCode, Claude Code, Warp, OpenAI Codex, and Antigravity.
+We have dedicated guides for Cursor, VS Code, Windsurf, OpenCode, Claude Code, Warp, OpenAI Codex, and Antigravity.

 TransportStreamable HTTP